 Is there really an advantage to half lofts?

-Half-lofts are definately an advantage, especially for non-professionals.
+Half-lofts are definitely an advantage, especially for non-professionals.
 Normal clubs hit in 10 yard increments.
 In other words, if you hit a 7 iron 160 yards with a full swing, you will probably hit an 8 iron 150 yards with a full swing.
 Until now, the only way to hit it 155 yards was to adjust your swing speed and/or shorten your back-swing.
 Pros do it all the time...and they practice it diligently.
 But with the Whole-In-One, you can set it to half lofts, take full swings, and hit every 5 yards.
-Full swings are always easier to repeat, so there is a distinct advantage in half lofts, especially for players with high handicaps who don't have the professional skill to hit less than full swings.
+Full swings are always easier to repeat, so there is a distinct advantage in half lofts, especially for players with high handicaps who don't have the professional skill to consistently hit less than full swings.

 Is the black lever durable enough?